 - Reducing the risk of developing arthritis

-While TPLO surgery has a high success rate, like any other type of orthopedic surgery, there are always certain risks involved.
-It is important to look for a veterinary orthopedic surgeon in Laveen, AZ who is highly trained and adheres to the highest standards of veterinary medicine.
+While TPLO surgery has a high success rate, like any other type of orthopedic surgery, there are always certain risk factors involved.
+It's important to look for a veterinary orthopedic surgeon in Laveen, AZ, who is highly trained, has experience in the latest surgical techniques, and adheres to the highest standards of veterinary medicine.

 At the Laveen Veterinary Center, Dr. Evan Ware has extensive experience performing TPLO surgeries and will give your pet his full attention throughout the entire procedure.
 Schedule an initial appointment with him today by contacting our Laveen veterinary office.

 The recovery process for TPLO surgery is just as necessary as the procedure itself.
 To successfully heal from TPLO surgery, it's important to focus on both at-home care and physical rehabilitation.
 After your pet's surgery is completed, we'll go over all of the post-operative instructions before you return home.